Matt5sean3/modubot-sim/docs/Docker.md

 Double-click the `Docker Quickstart` icon to start a Git-Bash shell that will be preconfigured for use with the default docker machine.
 Ensure that the docker machine runs correctly by running `docker run hello-world`.

 ## Installing ROS on Docker
-In a shell configured for use with Docker, run `docker pull ros`.
+In a shell configured for use with Docker, run `docker pull ros` and `docker pull osrf/ros:indigo-desktop-full`.
 Further details are available on the [ROS website](http://wiki.ros.org/docker/Tutorials/Docker).
+For development purposes the full desktop installation is preferable.

+## Installing Gazebo on Docker

+The Open Source Robotics Foundation also makes installing Gazebo using Docker possible.
+Gazebo will provide the environment for our robot to exist within.
+Gazebo can be installed in Docker by running `docker pull osrf/gazebo:gzserver5`.

 ## Running ROS in Docker
-Run the default ROS container by running `docker run -it ros`.
+Run the default ROS container by running `docker run -it osrf/ros:indigo-desktop-full`.